 If you forget to take it

-If it is almost time for your next dose, skip the dose you missed and take your next dose when you
+If it is less than 4 hours to your next dose, do not take the dose you missed and take your next dose when you

+Then go back to taking your medicine as you would normally.
 Do not take a double dose to make up for the dose that you missed.

-an unwanted side effect.
+This may increase the chance of you getting an unwanted side effect.

-If you have trouble remembering when to take your medicine, ask your pharmacist for some hints.
+If you have trouble remembering to take your medicine, ask your pharmacist for some hints.

 If you take too much (overdose)

-Immediately telephone your doctor or Poisons Information Centre (telephone 13
+Immediately telephone your doctor or pharmacist or the Poisons Information Centre (telephone 13

-11 26) for advice, or go to Accident and Emergency

-at your nearest hospital, if you think that you or anyone else may have
+11 26), or go to Accident and Emergency Department at your nearest hospital, if you think that you or anyone else may have

 Do this even if there are no signs of discomfort or poisoning.
-You may need urgent
+You may need urgent medical attention.

-While you are taking this medicine
+While you are taking allopurinol

 Things you must do

-Tell all doctors, dentists and pharmacists who are treating you that you are taking this medicine.
+Tell any other doctors, dentists or pharmacists who are treating you that you are taking allopurinol.